kennycason/kennycason/posts/2016-03-27-linear-gradient-descent.markdown

 ---
-title: Linear Gradient Descent
+title: Linear Gradient Descent - Java
 author: Kenny Cason
-tags: java, machine learning, regression, gradient descent
+tags: machine learning, java
 ---

 <a href="https://en.wikipedia.org/wiki/Gradient_descent" target="blank">Gradient descent</a> is the foundation of many machine learning algorithms, including the all popular <a href="https://en.wikipedia.org/wiki/Backpropagation" target="blank">Backpropagation</a> algorithm popularly used in neural networks.
 Gradients can used to determine how much a previous layer's neurons contributed to the current layer's activation.